 - Air abrasion is not necessarily free of pain.
 The air and abrasive particles can cause sensitivity.

-- Air abrasion is not recommended for deep cavities (those close to the tooth's pulp).
-It is best suited for removing small cavities that form early on the surface of teeth.
+- Air abrasion is not recommended for deep cavities (those close to the tooth's pulp) or for cavities in between teeth.
+It is best suited for removing small cavities that form early on the outer or chewing surface of teeth.

 Who Are the Best Candidates for Air Abrasion Procedures?